juniorsundarCasual/TGT/vault/volume-4.chapter-298.md

 What she could do, was ensuring that their lives hereafter would be devoid of sickness.
 Mortal folk suffered through an assortment of illnesses in their lifetimes - they lack the hardy immunity of mages after all.
 Most, if not all, of these diseases could be treated.
 But as it was said: "prevention is preferable to cure".

-Jean retrieved

-The disease is being cured rapidly.
-Her ability is similar to how a virus works.
-By infecting herself with the illness, she just needs to get cured herself by her own immune system and she is able to produce a virus that acts like an antiviral.
-She distributes this virus into the watersupplies and food and feeds the people in the camp.
-The tactic would be abhorrent if she were a bioterrorist, but her Oath prevents her from taking a life.

-Goran arrives as a patient leaves the tent.
-He approaches his smiling daughter and pulls her into a tight hug.
-Slowly, the girl deflates and descends into a full-blow wail filled with pain.

 ____